On-Premise installation

 - Vertically: multithreaded rendering on a single host

-- Horizontally: multiple instances behind a load balancer, with shared template storage (e.g., filesystem/S3), and SQLite [if enabled] with embedded database replication/backup.
+- Horizontally: multiple instances behind a load balancer, with shared template storage (e.g., filesystem/S3), and replicated template metadata when template management is enabled.

 The diagram below shows the main components and how requests flow through Carbone: